 Lifecycle of Trusted STI-CA List

-This clause discusses considerations and management of the lifecycle of the STI-CA list.
+This clause discusses considerations and management of the lifecycle of the trusted STI-CA list.
 In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list of valid STI-CAs updated on a regular basis (e.g., daily).
 Criteria by which a STI-CA would be removed from the Trust List are described in clause 5 and are subject to policy considerations.
 In the case that an STI-CA is to be removed from the list, in order to minimize the timeframe during which certificates issued by that STI-CA are being used for active calls, it is recommended that the STI-PA send an updated list to the Service Providers.
-In addition, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list.
+In the case of short-lived certificates and STI-CAs that do not support CRLs, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list.

 STI-PA Administration of Service Providers